 In his editorial ‘Earthquakes and national character‘ Hearn gives us one perspective on how the elements shape the character of the Japanese.
 I have touched on others in this post.
 They all provide food for thought.
 Hearn wrote about many other aspects of Japanese culture in the late 19th century and early 20th century.
 You can learn more by reading his books and articles.
 John Dougill has also written a series of posts on Hearn in his blog Green Shinto (see for example John’s first post on Hearn).
 I would recommend reading these posts and visiting the Hearn Museum and residence (in Matsue and Kumamoto respectively) if you find yourself in these Japanese cities.
 His writings on the nature of Japan, and observations on the many guises of the elements, are important ones.

-Since writing this post I’ve seen two references about the growing likelihood of a major earthquake in Tokyo, most recently from a Real Estate company.
-No mention of catfish here!
-Published on Disaster Prevention Day the article recommended three simple things to prepare for the next major earthquake that will strike in Japan: 1.
+Published on Disaster Prevention Day the article shown above recommended three simple things to prepare for the next major earthquake that will strike in Japan: 1.
 Know that earthquakes are a fact of life in Japan; 2.
 Understand Japan’s Strict Earthquake-Resistant Building Standards and the 1981 Shin-Taishin Building Code, and; 3.
 Make practical preparations for the next earthquake.
 To assist with preparations the Tokyo Metropolitan Government published a guide in 2015 to disaster preparedness in Tokyo.
 It’s a reminder to live each day to the fullest.
 Japan has many policies in place to minimise the physical impacts of earthquakes and protect citizens and visitors.
 I have a friend who always carries a small ‘disaster pack’ with his essentials in it when he travels in Japan.
 It’s definitely worth considering.
 Remember – earthquakes are a fact of life there.
-Living with that knowledge on a daily basis must have some impact on a persons character.
+Living with that knowledge on a daily basis is sure to have some impact on a persons character.